top of page

 Laukifossen

 Explore the town of Stryn.
-Journey to the National Tourist Centre, Jostudel National Park, and head to see the magnificent Ovstefossen waterfall.
+Journey to the National Tourist Centre, Jostedalsbreen National Park, and head to see the magnificent Ovstefossen waterfall.
 Head to Dalsnibba if the weather permits .
 The weather can be unpredictable, as we experienced on our visit to Dalsnibba, but that's part of Norway's charm – experiencing it all, even the rain!

 Stryn